leodellosa/dellosa_payroll_system/README.md

 - Separate payroll from employee and enhance app design
 - Build export payroll records to excel feature
 - Build view payslip and export as pdf
+- Batch upload of payrolls

 ### Nice to have feature
-- Batch upload of payrolls
 - Settings
-- Login Log out
+- Log in Log out